-(1) Mylne, in one of his transcripts, has supplied the defect in this place by an extract from Freebairn's History.
+(1) Mylne, in one of his transcripts, has supplied the defect in this place by an extract from Free-bairn's History.

-Calder, sister to Sir James Sandilands of Slammanno-moor, gentleman of the Kings Privie Chamber.
+Hary, son of the last Hary, married Sandilands, daughter to the Laird of Calder, sister to Sir James Sandilands of Slammanno-moor, gentleman of the Kings Privie Chamber.
 She bare to him, 1.
 William Drummond.
 2. Thomas Drummond.
 William marryed Stirline, daughter to the Laird of Keir; who bare to him William Drummond and daughters.
 [His son] William maryed Magdalen Dalziell, daughter to Thomas Dalziell of Binns and Magdalen Bruce [daughter] to my Lord Bruce in England, once Master of the Rolls.
 Thomas Dalziell was coussine to the Earle of Carnwath.
 [His son Thomas wes a great generall, and a man famous in the late warrs, and against the Whigs at Pentland Hills.]